One Bullet Clips

 - Modern Warfare 3 has one assault rifle where the usual rule for empty reloads isn't quite followed.
 While a reload from empty does take slightly longer than a mid-mag reload, the added length is just from the player character smacking the new mag a second time after inserting it - he never touches any charging handle.

-- Half-Life does accurately handle the chambered round in one case: when reloading a non-empty Glock 17, the slide does not retract, whereas it does if the gun is emptied prior to reloading it.
+- Half-Life does accurately handle the chambered round in one case: when reloading a non-empty Glock 17, the slide does not retract, whereas it does if the gun is emptied prior to reloading it; in the Source rerelease of the game, this also results in you gaining an extra bullet after a mid-mag reload.
 This is not the case for the USP from Half-Life 2, however.
-HL2 does, however, show Gordon pumping the shotgun if you allow him to fully reload it from empty.
+This is reversed for the shotgun, where in the original it is pumped after every reload, but in 2 this will only happen if the player allows Gordon to fully reload it from empty, although in neither case are you prevented from firing between shells if you haven't let Gordon actually chamber one after emptying the gun.

-- Similar to the Call of Duty one above, Left 4 Dead applied a similar mechanic to the Auto Shotgun.
+- Similar to the Call of Duty one above, Left 4 Dead applied a similar mechanic to the pump and automatic shotguns.
 If you had just one round in the gun before you started to reload, you performed the standard animation.
-If you reloaded from empty, your character would need to take an extra second to chamber a shell before you could start firing again.
-It dips back into Fridge Logic territory again in the sequel, though, where both Tier 2 shotguns will do the cocking animation regardless of how many rounds are left in the gun, but the animation can be interrupted to fire the gun, eliminating the drawback.
+If you reloaded from empty, your character performed a slightly different animation and would need to take an extra second to chamber a shell before you could start firing again.
+It dips back into Fridge Logic territory again in the sequel, though, where both Tier 2 shotguns will do the cocking animation regardless of how many rounds are left in the gun, but the Tier 1 shotguns won't, and the animation can be interrupted at any point to fire the gun, eliminating the drawback.

 - Like in the original Half-Life above, in L4D2 the pistols' slides only locks back when empty.
 However, should a dual-wielding player reload with one bullet left in the left-hand gun, its slide will magically retract during the animation.
 In addition, when dual-wielding pistols, both magazines will be removed and replaced when reloading even if only one of the guns was fired.